ibm-watson-iot/guide-weathersensors-simulator/README.md

 ### Troubleshooting

-If you notice any problems in the simulator, try restarting the App in Bluemix Apps dashboard.
-When it is up and running again, refresh the page and try again.
+If you notice any problems in the simulator, try restarting the web app in [Bluemix Apps dashboard](https://console.bluemix.net/dashboard/apps).
+Once it restarts, refresh the page and try running the simulator again.